My shopping cart

 What does the engineering design process look like in action?
 While iterative design can be found throughout our products, we’re going to focus on one example.

-In Ready, Set, Drone!, an aviation camp for learners in grades 4-8, students build launch and landing pads for their mini drones out of BrickLAB bricks.
+In Ready, Set, Drone!, an aviation program for learners in grades 4-8, students build launch and landing pads for their mini drones out of BrickLAB bricks.
 Each learner takes on the role of an engineer, faced with the challenge to build a platform on which they can land their drone during flight practice.
 Following the steps of the engineering design process, students begin by asking questions and establishing the framework for their landing pad builds.
 These questions might include: “How much space will it take to land the drone?
 What sizes of bricks do we have to work with?
 What kind of surface will the launch pad stand on?”

 Once all student questions are answered, each team dreams up possible solutions, decides on one model and sketches the design in their science notebooks, labeling the landing pad parts and the brick sizes they will use.
 Teams then get their bricks and start building!